polyverse/EnVisen/docs/code-walkthrough.md

 ### Rendering the UI
 * When index.html is loaded, in the document.load event in loader.js,
-all &le;div&gt; elements are searched having a class if `binaryVisualizer`.
+all &lt;div&gt; elements are searched having a class if `binaryVisualizer`.

 * Each of these elements is then filled up programmatically with the file upload dialog, and much more.